apecone/CarND-Behavioral-Cloning-P3/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 As I was training the model, my ModelCheckpoint saved all models which saw validation-set improvements.
 Although I had success very early, I decided to gather more training data to help my model generalize better.

 In order to create more data for training my model, I first decided to implement a DataGenerator class which inherits the properties of the Keras Sequence class (model.py lines 17-98).
 The reason why I wanted to implement this class is because it allows me to leverage some nice functionalities such as multiprocessing (model.py lines 217); therefore, I could preprocess images very quickly and theoretically speed up my training.
 In my data generator, I use left and right images with steering wheel corrections.
 I also create flipped images with steering corrections.
-And, finally, to ensure I have enough data for my model, I gathered my own data and allowed my generator class to do the rest (model.py lines 179-180)
+The blurring was implemented to help the model to generalize to poor seeing conditions such as rain, fog, snow, etc.  And, finally, to ensure I have enough data for my model, I gathered my own data and allowed my generator class to do the rest (model.py lines 179-180).

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.